eirslett/frontend-maven-plugin/README.md

 It will not be installed globally on the whole system (and it will not interfere with any Node/Yarn installations already present).

+If your project is using Yarn Berry (2.x or above), the Yarn version is handled per project but a Yarn 1.x install is still needed as a "bootstrap".
+Set the `isYarnBerry` flag to `true` to enable compatibility mode for this plugin.
+It will install the 1.x Yarn version you specify with `yarnVersion` as bootstrap, then hand over to your project-specific version.

 Have a look at the example `POM` to see how it should be set up with Yarn: https://github.com/eirslett/frontend-maven-plugin/blob/master/frontend-maven-plugin/src/it/yarn-integration/pom.xml